bamlab/dev-standards/project-standards/technical-agility/react-native-test.s.md

   });
 });
 ```
+> **KEY POINT**: Test the component with several sets of props.
+For instance if book is allowed to not have an author, make a snapshot with and one without the author name.

 If a child of this component is connected, you need to mock the store in your test:
 ```javascript